-Our objectives Performance measure 2014/15 2015/16 2016/17 1 - Improve road safety Number of PCNs issued on through the enforcement School Keep Clear 270 147 256 of School Keep Clear restrictions and pedestrian • restrictions and areas crossing zig zags marked by zigzags (contravention codes 48 & marked by Ligzage 99) Comment We consider road safety to be of paramount importance.
-Officers nce Officers Comment enforce restrictions outside of schools on a daily basis, and priority is given to those where we parking. g 2 - Increase passenger Number of passenger journeys on the P&R journeys on the P&R 1,053,745 1,112,539 1,026,693 service by continuing to service , , , , , , provide a high quality accessible service Comment We continue to have over one million annual passenger journeys on our P&R buses.
-3 - Improve quality and Number of PCNs issued on accessibility of public bus stop clearways and taxi 813 291 352 transport through the rank restrictions enforcement of bus stop (contravention codes 45 & clearway markings and 47) taxi ranks.
-NA Comment We are continuing to tackle the improve the quality of public to ransport throt ignout the col unty.
-4 - Improve road safety Number of challenges and and the local representations rescinded 3,531 3,659 3,362 environment by on the first occasion 0,001 0,000 0,002 educating drivers about (includes Blue Badges, the implications of their invalid scratch cards and actions valid P&D ticket produced astrono only) Comment Parking Services and its part ners are awa re that the pu rpose of the penalty charge is to dissuade motorists from contravening parking restrictions, not to raise revenue.
-Therefore, where an undoubted contravention has occurred we may offer advice and guidance on the first occasion, but question the circumstances more closely if subsequent PCNs are issued
+Our objectives Performance measure 2015/16 2016/17 2017/18 1 - Improve road safety through the enforcement of School Keep Clear restrictions and areas marked by zigzags Number of PCNs issued on School Keep Clear restrictions and pedestrian crossing zig zags (contravention codes 48 & 99) 147 256 168 Comment We consider road safety to be of paramount importance.
+Officers enforce restrictions outside of schools on a daily basis, and priority is given to those where we have received reports of dangerous parking.
+2 - Increase passenger journeys on the P&R service by continuing to provide a high quality accessible service Number of passenger journeys on the P&R service 1,112,539 1,026,693 1,044,569 Comment We continue to have over one million annual passenger journeys on our P&R buses.
+3 - Improve quality and accessibility of public transport through the enforcement of bus stop clearway markings and taxi ranks.
+Number of PCNs issued on bus stop clearways and taxi rank restrictions (contravention codes 45 & 47) 291 352 171 Comment We are continuing to tackle the abuse of bus stops and taxi ranks to improve the quality of public transport throughout the county.
+4 - Improve road safety and the local environment by educating drivers about the implications of their actions Number of challenges and representations rescinded on the first occasion (includes Blue Badges, invalid scratch cards and valid P&D ticket produced only) 3,659 3,362 3,332 Comment Parking Services and its partners are aware that the purpose of the penalty charge is to dissuade motorists from contravening parking restrictions, not to raise revenue.
+Therefore, where an undoubted contravention has occurred we may offer advice and guidance on the first occasion, but question the circumstances more closely if subsequent PCNs are issued.

-Our objectives Performance measure 2014/15 2015/16 2016/17 5 - Support economic growth by assisting in the organisation of festivals and special events Number of festivals and special events where the P&R service was used.
-7 Miners Gala, Pearl Izumi Cycle Race, Lindisfarne Gospels, Lumiere, Big Ride, Food Festival, Christmas Festival 5 Miners Gala, Pearl Izumi Cycle Race, Durham Big Ride, Christmas Festival, Father's Day Bus Rally 6 Tour Series Cycle Race, Miners Gala, Durham City Run, Kynren, Durham Big Ride & Beast, Christmas Festival Comment Once again we have worked throughout the year with other partners to deliver projects that have improved the economic and social wellbeing of County Durham and its stakeholders.
-6 - Meet the needs of people with disabilities by ensuring legitimate use of designated Blue Badge holder bays Number of PCNs issued in Blue Badge holder bays (contravention codes 40 & 87) 3,181 2,656 2,548 Comment Abuse of disabled bays Durham; however driver with the restrictions.
+Our objectives Performance measure 2015/16 2016/17 2017/18 5 - Support economic growth by assisting in the organisation of festivals and special events Number of festivals and special events where the P&R service was used.
+5 Miners Gala, Pearl Izumi Cycle Race, Durham Big Ride, Christmas Festival, Father's Day Bus Rally Tour Series Cycle Race, Miners Gala, Durham City Run, Kynren, Durham Big Ride & Beast, Christmas Festival Tour Series Cycle Race, Miners Gala, Durham City Run, Streets of Brass, Lumiere, Christmas Festival Comment Once again we have worked throughout the year with other partners to deliver projects that have improved the economic and social wellbeing of County Durham and its stakeholders.
+6 - Meet the needs of people with disabilities by ensuring legitimate use of designated Blue Badge holder bays Number of PCNs issued in Blue Badge holder bays (contravention codes 40 & 87) 2,656 2,548 2,168 Comment Abuse of disabled bays continues to be a problem throughout County Durham; however drivers are becoming more educated and compliant with the restrictions.
 7 - Build liveable streets and neighbourhoods through the introduction and effective management of CPZs and CPAs.
-Number of permits issued within CPZs and CPAs 9,383 9,869 9,764 Comment No additional permit zones have been introduced during 2016/17, so the number of permits issued remains steady.
-8 - Ensure the expeditious movement of traffic through the enforcement of waiting and loading restrictions Number of PCNs issued on waiting and loading restrictions (contravention codes 01 and 02) 3,942 3,227 3,767 Comment Year on year we continue to address contraventions on waiting and loading restrictions.
-The issue of a PCN discourages motorists to contravene the restrictions in future, which in turn helps to keep traffic moving.
+Number of permits issued within CPZs and CPAs 9,869 9,764 9,580 Comment No additional permit zones have been introduced during 2017/18, so the number of permits issued remains steady.
+8 - Ensure the expeditious movement of traffic through the enforcement of waiting and loading restrictions Number of PCNs issued on waiting and loading restrictions (contravention codes 01 and 02) 3,227 3,767 3,161 Comment Year on year we co loading restrictions. contravene the restri moving.
+The issue of a PCN discourag es motorists to